aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/loading-saving-and-converting/save-a-visio-drawing/_index.md

 **Example:**

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Knowledge-Base-SaveDiagramTo-VDX-PDF-JPEG-withVSTO-SaveDiagramTo_VDX_PDF_JPEG_withVSTO.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Knowledge-Base-SaveDiagramTo-VDX-PDF-JPEG-withVSTO-SaveDiagramTo_VDX_PDF_JPEG_withVSTO.cs" >}}
 ### ` `**Saving VSD File to Other Formats with Aspose.Diagram for .NET**
 Using Aspose.Diagram, developers don't need Microsoft Office Visio in the machine, and they can work independently of Microsoft Office Automation.